Privacy Policy

 We will not keep your data for longer than necessary.

-Where data is held by authorised third parties, in support of the services we provide to you, they are contractually bound to delete data upon our request, delete data at the end of our contract with them, or to anonymise data after 2 years of receipt.
+Where data is held by our Network Members or third parties, in support of the services we provide to you, they are contractually bound to delete data upon our request, delete data at the end of our contract with them, or to anonymise data after 2 years of receipt.

 You have the following rights which you can exercise free of charge: